Mohammad Ali Naseri

 Mohammad Ali Naseri Dowlatabadi (November 25, 1930, in Dowlatabad – August 26, 2022, in Isfahan), was an Iranian mujtahid, a promoter of Mahdism, and one of the moral scholars of Isfahan seminary.
 He acquired knowledge from people such as Mohammad Kufi, Seyyed Mohammad Keshmiri, Hashem Haddad, Seyed Jamaluddin Golpayegani, Muhammad Husayn Tabataba'i, Mohammad Ismaeel Doulabi and Modarres Afghani, and especially in practical mysticism, he was a special student and guardian of Sheikh Abbas Quchani.

 On 14 February 2012, Sean Stone, an American actor and filmmaker who traveled to Iran, converted to Islam at Mohammad Ali Naseri's house.

 Death

 He died on 26 August 2022 at the age of 92 after enduring a period of illness.
 Following his death in Isfahan, three days of public mourning were announced.
+He was laid to rest in the Golestan Shohada cemetery in Isfahan.